redpesk-common/sec-gate-fedid-binding/docs/4-running_and_testing.md

 To run the test.

 - Install 'wireguard-tools' to get 'wg-quick' helper.
-- Start 'wireguard-autoconfig.sh' to create a test config into /etc/wireguard/fedid-binding.conf
+- Start 'wireguard-autoconfig.sh' to create a test config into /etc/wireguard/sec-gate-fedid-binding.conf
-- Check with ```sudo wg-quick up fedid-binding``` that your config works.
+- Check with ```sudo wg-quick up sec-gate-fedid-binding``` that your config works.
-- Start 'fedid-binding' in privileged mode with
+- Start 'sec-gate-fedid-binding' in privileged mode with
 ```bash
 sudo AFB_FEDID_CONFIG=../conf.d/project/etc/wireguard-autostart.json afb-binder --name=afb-fedid --binding=package/lib/afb-fedid.so --verbose